Takuma Sato: Second return to Rahal Letterman Lanigan Racing (2024–present)

 On 18 March 2024, Rahal Letterman Lanigan Racing (RLL) announced that Sato would rejoin the team for an Indianapolis 500-only drive.
 He finished fourteenth after showing significantly more speed than his teammates, making the Fast 12 round of qualifying.

 Sato returned to RLL for the 2025 Indianapolis 500.
 He again displayed significantly more pace than his teammates, qualifying in second – the middle of the front row.
 Sato ran at or near the front of the field during the first half of the race, and was in strong contention for the victory when he overshot his pit box on lap 86, losing critical time as his pit crew pushed him back into place.
 He eventually finished eleventh on-track, and was later promoted to ninth place following the disqualifications of Andretti drivers Marcus Ericsson and Kyle Kirkwood.
 Sato led 51 laps—the most of the field.

+RLL confirmed in March that Sato would once again contest the Indianapolis 500 with them.
+He originally qualified 13th for the race, before being promoted to 12th, after Caio Collet was demoted to the back of the field after his car failed post qualifying inspections.
+He finished the race in tenth place.